Yan Gomes Preview, Player Props: Cubs vs. Diamondbacks

 - The 8.4 strikeouts per nine innings compiled by the Diamondbacks pitching staff ranks 21st in MLB.

-- The Diamondbacks have the 22nd-ranked team ERA among all league pitching staffs (4.62).
+- The Diamondbacks have a 4.59 team ERA that ranks 22nd among all league pitching staffs.

-- Diamondbacks pitchers combine to give up 172 total home runs at a clip of 1.2 per game (to rank 18th in baseball).
+- The Diamondbacks rank 16th in baseball in home runs given up (172 total, 1.2 per game).

-- In his most recent time out on Sunday against the Baltimore Orioles, the right-hander tossed 5 1/3 innings, giving up five earned runs while surrendering eight hits.
+- In his most recent appearance on Monday against the Colorado Rockies, the righty threw seven innings, giving up one earned run while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.